christianogodinho/christianogodinho/README.md

 - 💡 I’m looking to collaborate on AI developing projects and learning about Data science
 - 📫 How to reach me: christiano_godinho@id.uff.br
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Passionate about nature and sports

 <div align="center">
   <a href="https://github.com/christianogodinho">